kevinbeatson/kevinbeatson.github.io/_posts/2018-12-28-Whiteboards.md

 ![EDAmbulance.jpg]({{site.baseurl}}/img/EDAmbulance.jpg)

 The board shows
-- The Cubicle in which the patient is located
+- The cubicle in which the patient is located
 - The patients initials, sex and age
 - Visual indicators.
 Here we can see the forget-me-not which indicates dementia, a ceiling of care alert and frailty flags
 - The most recent National Early Warning Score (NEWS) and the time since the observations were taken